JerryImMouse/jerry-utils/README.md

 You can find its realization [here](https://github.com/JerryImMouse/jerry-utils/blob/master/Project.Utilities/IoC/General/IoCManager.cs)
 > ### Important Note<br>
 > IoCManager is being built using IoCManagerBuilder class, in coupe with InitializeDependencies method
-> So you need to build settings with builder and [README.md](README.md)pass them into InitializeDependencies method
+> So you need to build settings with builder and pass them into InitializeDependencies method

 Currently there are three realizations of IDependencyCollection interface: